ALL Metrics

 Methods

-Researchers plan for an assessor blinded two arm multicenter Randomized Clinical Trial (RCT) protocol to compare the efficacy of therapeutic exercise and education booklet on sun exposure, nutrition and lifestyle versus therapeutic exercise and oral vitamin D supplement for CLBP patients with vitamin D deficiency at 2 months and 6 months after baseline recruitment in designated rehabilitation centers in Dhaka city.
+Researchers plan for an assessor blinded two arm multicenter Randomized Clinical Trial (RCT) protocol to compare the efficacy of therapeutic exercise and an education booklet on sun exposure, nutrition and lifestyle versus therapeutic exercise and oral vitamin D supplement for CLBP patients with vitamin D deficiency at 2 months and 6 months after baseline recruitment in designated rehabilitation centers in Dhaka city.

-For this potential trial, researchers will follow Standard Protocol Items: Interventional Trials 2013 (SPIRIT) guidelines, to help ensure quality of the interventional trial (Table 1).
+For this potential trial, researchers will follow Standard Protocol Items: Interventional Trials 2013 (SPIRIT) guidelines, to help ensure quality of the interventional trial ( Table 1).

 Table 1.
 Study protocols according to SPIRIT guidelines.